-Rescue glass jars bound for the recycling bin for this upcyled project.
-Clean out the jars and poke a hole in the top of the lid and screw a cabinet knob through the hole.
-We paired gold knobs with gold lids, but you can also pain the lids to match your hardware.
+Rescue glass jars bound for the recycling bin for this upcycled project.
+Clean out the jars, poke a hole in the top of the lid, and screw a cabinet knob through the hole.
+We paired gold knobs with gold lids, but you can also paint the lids to match your hardware.

 Stir up a DIY mirror using a common project must-have: stir sticks.
 Use a handsaw to cut stir sticks to desired lengths, then spray-paint them (we used metallic gold paint).
 Cut a circle from newspaper to match the size of your mirror.
 Use the newspaper pattern as a guide for edge alignment of the sticks.
 Adhere the longest sticks at "north-south-east-west" compass points using strong crafts glue.
 Fill in the remaining spokes, leaving room for the wall hanger.